Lyon, MS

 Average Travel Time

-Using averages, employees in Lyon, MS have a similar commute time (N/A minutes) than the normal US worker (N/A minutes).
+Using averages, employees in Lyon, MS have a shorter commute time (13 minutes) than the normal US worker (26.4 minutes).
 Additionally, 0% of the workforce in Lyon, MS have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Lyon, MS compares to that of it's neighboring and parent geographies.